halecosar/FlightSearchAPI/README.md

-Proje Spring Boot ile yazılmıştır.
+The project was written in Spring Boot.
-Veritabanı olarak PostgreSQL kullanılmıştır.
+PostgreSQL was used as the database.

-Proje ismi: Case Study: Flight Search API
+Project name: Case Study: Flight Search API

-Açıklama : Bir uçuş arama uygulaması için backend API geliştirilecek.
+Description: Backend API will be developed for a flight search application.

-Saklanacak bilgiler:
+Information to be stored:

-Uçuşlar:
+Flights:
 -ID
--Kalkış havaalanı
+-Departure airport
--Varış havaalanı
+-Arrival airport
--Kalkış tarih/saat
+-Departure date/time
--Dönüş tarih/saat
+-Return date/time
--Fiyat
+-Price

 Havaalanları:
 -ID